 There are many different types of conservation easement programs within Minnesota, each with different goals and purposes, and the restrictions and provisions of conservation easements can vary significantly.

 The conservation easement is typically held by either a state government, local government, or non-profit agency.
 In Minnesota some common easement holders include the MN DNR, Board of Soil and Water Resources (BWSR), MN Land Trust, and Ducks Unlimited.
-Some common conservation easement programs in Minnesota are Reinvest in Minnesota (RIM) Reserve, Conservation Reserve Enhancement Program (CREP), Forest Legacy, Forests for the Future, and Army Compatible Use Buffer (ACUB).
+Some common conservation easement programs in Minnesota are Reinvest in Minnesota (RIM) Reserve, Conservation Reserve Enhancement Program (CREP), Forest Legacy, and Army Compatible Use Buffer (ACUB).

 By state statute conservation easements must be at least a 20-year commitment.
 Most often they are perpetual, meaning they stay with land forever, regardless if the land is sold or there is a change in ownership.